EDF took heat when we started collaborating with Walmart in 2005.

 Transforming the supply chain

-We discovered that a whopping 90 percent of Walmart's greenhouse gas emissions were coming from its enormous supply chain – from farm, to processing to distribution.
+We discovered that a whopping 90% of Walmart's greenhouse gas emissions were coming from its enormous supply chain — from farming to processing to distribution.

 EDF helped Walmart realize that by taking simple steps, such as encouraging suppliers to make efficient use of raw materials, it could drive change on a grand scale.

 With EDF's help, Walmart is achieving significant reductions in toxic chemical use and greenhouse gas emissions.Elizabeth Sturcken, Managing Director, EDF+Business